1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     - Do yourself a favour and don't buy those cheap brass nozzles where you'll get a dozen of them for a few bucks.
 It's just not worth it.
     Remember that the nozzle is pretty much the most crucial part when it comes down to printing and achieving good results, as it's the last link in the chain of the print process and puts out the filament - so go for a manufacturer who is known for quality nozzles.

-    - I personally use the E3D V6 brass nozzles (0.6 mm right now) for printing PLA+.
+    - I personally only use [*original* E3D V6 nozzles](https://e3d-online.com/products/v6-nozzles).
 Yes, they are a bit more expensive than the super cheap ones, but it's still a good price and it's really worth it - they last longer, they're precisely made and you'll get much better results.
 As long as you don't want to print special abrasive filaments, you're always good with these standard E3D V6 brass nozzles.

     - If you want to print filaments that are more abrasive, you probably want to go with nozzles made from plated copper, stainless or hardened steel, ruby sapphire nozzles and so on.
-Check out the web for further and more specific informations about what to choose.
+Check out the web for further and more specific information about what to choose.

 ---